nukeykt/NBlood/README.md

    GUI.RFF
    SOUNDS.RFF
    SURFACE.DAT
-   TILES000.ART-TILES017.ART
+   TILES000.ART, ..., TILES017.ART
    VOXEL.DAT

 3. Optionally, if you want to use CD audio tracks instead of MIDI, provide FLAC/OGG recordings in following format: bloodXX.flac/ogg, where XX is track number.
 Make sure to enable Redbook audio option in sound menu.
 4. Optionally, if you want cutscenes and you have the original CD, copy the `movie` folder into NBlood's folder (the folder itself too).
-If you have the GOG version of the game, rename `game.gog` to `game.bin` and `game.inst` to `game.cue` and mount the `cue` as a virtual CD (for example with `WinCDEmu`), there you will have the `movie` folder.
+If you have the GOG version of the game, do the following
+   * rename `game.gog` to `game.bin` and `game.ins` to `game.cue`
+   * edit `game.cue` with a text editor and replace the first line with `FILE "game.bin" BINARY`
+   * mount the `.cue` as a virtual CD (for example with `WinCDEmu`)
+   * copy the `movie` folder from the mounted CD into NBlood's folder
 5. Launch NBlood (on Linux, to play Cryptic Passage, launch with the `-ini CRYPTIC.INI` parameter)

 ## PCExhumed